Dayhist-1 Side Effects

 Generic Name: clemastine

-Note: This page contains information about the side effects of clemastine.
-Some of the dosage forms included on this document may not apply to the brand name Dayhist-1.
+Note: This document contains side effect information about clemastine.
+Some of the dosage forms listed on this page may not apply to the brand name Dayhist-1.

 For the Consumer

 Applies to clemastine: oral oral solution, oral tablets

 Side effects include:

 Sedation, sleepiness, dizziness, disturbed coordination, epigastric distress, thickening of bronchial secretions.

 Applies to clemastine: compounding powder, oral syrup, oral tablet

 Nervous system side effects have included central nervous system depression which has commonly resulted in drowsiness, dizziness, and headache.
 Dyskinesias have rarely been reported following chronic use of antihistamines.[Ref]

 Nearly all patients experience drowsiness.
 This drowsiness may subside in some patients with extended use.
 Patients should be warned against driving, as well as concomitant ingestion with alcohol and other sedative-hypnotic drugs.